amit010/amit010.github.io/_projects/2_project.md

 img: assets/img/project2.png
 importance: 2
 category: Graduate
-giscus_comments: true
+giscus_comments: false
 ---
 <a href="https://amit010.github.io/assets/pdf/privacy_risk_ML_Models.pdf">[Report]</a> <a href='https://github.com/amit-sarker/MIA-Evaluation'>[Code]</a>

 <strong>Background:</strong> I did this project for the <a href="https://people.cs.umass.edu/~amir/courses/CS660-FALL22/">COMPSCI 660: Advanced Information Assurance – Fall'22</a> course at UMass along with <a href="https://mashrur29.github.io/">Mashrur Rashik</a> and Erfan Entezami.
 All authors contributed equally in this project.

-<strong>Project Title:</strong> Improving Retrieval Accuracy Using Clustering to Personalize Large Language Models.
+<strong>Project Title:</strong> The Effectiveness of NN-based Defense Models Against Membership Inference Attacks.

 <p style="text-align:justify">
 <strong>Project Overview:</strong> This project addresses the critical need for robust defense mechanisms in machine learning to protect sensitive training data against membership inference attacks.
 By assessing the vulnerability of neural network-based models and evaluating existing defenses, we introduce a novel privacy risk score that quantifies the likelihood of individual data samples belonging to a model's training set.